d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 The Transformer decoder is also a stack of multiple identical layers with residual connections and layer normalizations.
-Besides the two sub-layers described in the encoder, the decoder inserts a third sub-layer, known as the encoder-decoder attention, between these two.
+Besides the two sublayers described in the encoder, the decoder inserts a third sublayer, known as the encoder-decoder attention, between these two.
 In the encoder-decoder attention,